 Heichinro is one of the oldest, most well known Cantonese restaurants in Chinatown.
 And with seven floors to choose from, it is also one of the largest.
 It is known as the granddaddy of Chinatown, and its popularity makes reservations a must.
 The first floor is famous for its immense variety of dim sum.
 As with all Chinatown's best dining spots, Heichinro's prices reflect the superb quality of both its food and its service.
 It has a great lunch menu, which is priced a bit more economically.
 Heichinro is situated about a block away from the Holiday Inn Yokohama, and is about a leisurely ten-minute walk from Ishikawacho Station.

-Using a minimalist but highly artistic approach to food, Chef Yoshihiro Narisawa offers up a fusion of flavors that can neither be defined as solely Japanese or French cuisine but uses the techniques of both.
-NARISAWA in Aoyama is the ideal choice for those in search of fine-dining that will excite the senses and leave you in awe.
-The deceptively simple decor here belies overall attention to detail that culminates in seasonal cuisine dishes that combine organic and sustainable ingredients.
-A true fusion of Japanese culture and French technique is offered here, in dishes that are exquisite in taste and visually beautiful as well.
-A visit to this multiple award-winning restaurants is for all those who are looking to explore new tastes.
+Using a minimalist but highly artistic approach to food, Chef Yoshihiro Narisawa offers a fusion of flavors that cannot be defined as solely Japanese or French, rather a brilliant blend of both.
+NARISAWA in Aoyama is the ideal choice for those in search of fine dining that promises to excite your senses and leave you in awe.
+The deceptively simple decor here belies the scrumptious meals on offer.
+The chef’s attention to detail culminates in seasonal cuisine dishes that combine organic and sustainable ingredients.
+Sample the exotic menu, which changes seasonally, and relish some of the finest Japanese wines on offer at Japan’s premier fine dining restaurant, Narisawa.

 Chef Joel Robuchon's name is synonymous with fine French cuisine, making his restaurants some of the most famous in the world.
-In fact, in 1990 he was voted Chef of the Century, and in 1994 his restaurant in Paris was voted Best in the World.
-Needless to say, dining at a Robuchon restaurant is a very special experience.
-Joel Robuchon now also has several ateliers (workshops), the Tokyo branch of which opened in 2003.
-Instead of the setup of a traditional restaurant, with tables evenly spread out, most of the diners at this unique venue are seated at a large bar that surrounds the kitchen, where they can watch the chefs prepare dishes right in front of them.
-The food is contemporary French and can safely be said to be both very delicious and very expensive.
-The menu is seasonal and changes daily, and reservations are highly recommended, though sometimes a few seats are saved just for walk-ins.
+Needless to say, dining at L'Atelier de Joel Robuchon is a very special experience.
+Instead of the setup of a traditional restaurant, with tables evenly spread out, most of the diners at this unique venue are seated at a large bar that surrounds the open kitchen.
+The food is contemporary French and can rightly said to be both very delicious and very expensive.
+Along with prix fixe lunch and dinner menus, the restaurant offers a tasting menu, a discovery menu and a la carte menu.
+Reservations are highly recommended as it is a popular place among gastronomes.

 The Streamer Coffee Company is a chain of coffee stores that has garnered raves for its delightful lattes, espressos and more.
 Not only does the company roast and refine their own coffee beans, but they ensure that the beans are of the highest quality, to begin with.
 It’s not surprising that the coffee company enjoys a loyal fan base, especially considering that it’s the brainchild of Hiroshi Sawada, the 2008 champion of Free Pour Latte Art Championship.
 Industrial chic setting with comfortable sofas, long tables and brightly lit room creates the perfect convivial vibe to enjoy a cup of latte here.